COVID-19 pandemic in Northern Cyprus: Reaction

-On 11 March 2020, Turkish Cypriot Deputy Prime Minister and Foreign Minister Kudret Özersay said in a tweet that flights from Germany, France and Italy to Northern Cyprus would be suspended until 1 April 2020.
+On 11 March 2020, North Cypriot Deputy Prime Minister and Foreign Minister Kudret Özersay said in a tweet that flights from Germany, France and Italy to North Cyprus would be suspended until 1 April 2020.

-All flights around the world to the North Cyprus and as well as Cross points from the southern part To north side of the island is banned.
+All flights to Northern Cyprus were canceled, as well as all border checkpoints along the Green Line, connecting to the Republic of Cyprus.

-On 12 March 2020, the Turkish republic of northern Cyprus government shut schools and banned mass gatherings as precautionary measures to prevent the spread of the coronavirus, which the World Health Organization declared a pandemic.
+On 12 March 2020, the North Cypriot government shut down schools and banned mass gatherings as precautionary measures to prevent the spread of COVID-19, which the World Health Organization declared a pandemic.

-All educational activities from nursery to university degree suspended physical systems.
-Primary and middle schools turned into the digital system and will complete 2019-2020 semester by this way.
-North Cyprus have more than 20 institutions of higher education.
-18 of them are universities and nearly 100,000 international students.
-All higher education services suspended and turned into the digital system.
+All educational activities from nursery to university degree suspended in-person education.
+Primary and middle schools transitioned to online classes and completed 2019-2020 semester this way.
+Northern Cyprus has more than 20 institutions of higher education, 18 of which are universities, with nearly 100,000 international students.
+All higher education services were suspended and transitioned to online classes.

-After 76 days of curfew and country wide quarantine cases were nulled.
-After reopening the ports to the international arrivals, COVID-19 cases rapidly increased rapidly.
-By the 11/09/2020 there were 541 cases.
+After 76 days of curfew and quarantine, cases were majorly reduced.
+After reopening international arrivals soon after, COVID-19 cases increased rapidly.
+By 11 September 2020, there were 541 cases.